bolner/FatCatDB/README.md

 FatCatDB
 ========

 `- This project is still in its beta phase.
-If you want a well tested version, please come back in April. -`
+If you want a well tested version, please come back in May. -`

 FatCatDB is a `zero configuration` database library for `.NET Core`.
 Its main target segment is `ETL workflows` (e.g. time-series data), therefore it's optimized for high throughput.
 Supports class-based [schema definition](#creating-a-table-schema), multiple indices per table and fluid, object-oriented query expressions.
 One would use it for a smaller project to avoid managing a PostgreSQL or another full-fledged database system.
 With this library your project will already have data storage capability after just cloned from a GIT repo.
 You don't need to create and maintain Docker images for a database server.